Azure/communication-ui-library/packages/acs-calling-selector/review/acs-calling-selector.api.md

 import { StatefulDeviceManager } from '@azure/acs-calling-declarative';
 import { UnknownIdentifier } from '@azure/communication-common';
 import { VideoDeviceInfo } from '@azure/communication-calling';
+import { VideoGalleryRemoteParticipant as VideoGalleryRemoteParticipant_2 } from 'react-components';

 // @public
 export type BaseSelectorProps = {